wrobdomi/FlashcardsLibrary/README.md

 ## Application Description

 ### Application features
-The app is an online flashcards library.
+The app is an online flashcards library I created taking my first steps in Angular and TS.
 User can:
 + Sign up, Log in, Log out
 + Browse flashcards from available collections
 + Create collections and flashcards or add flashcards to existing collections